Core Idea

 When someone says they want a new challenge, diagnose which dimension they need:

-• Wants to raise the ceiling: they are bored and need a harder version of the current role — more scope, harder problems, higher stakes
+• Wants to raise the ceiling: bored — needs harder problems or more scope in the current role

-• Ready to raise the floor: they have hit genuine mastery and need a transition — a new role, domain, or context
+• Ready to raise the floor: has hit genuine mastery — needs a new role, domain, or context

-• Struggling after a transition: they are floor-raising — the discomfort is expected and the manager’s job is to normalise it and provide support, not rescue them
+• Struggling after a transition: floor-raising in progress — normalise the discomfort, provide support, don’t rescue

 Sources